Schema Validation & Data Quality Checks for Municipal GIS

 geom = make_valid(geom)

-return False, "Geometry collapsed after repair"
+return False, "Geometry collapsed or changed type after repair"

 return False, "Geometry below minimum area threshold"